diaviloai/Onedebrid/currentsprint.md

   filters; revisit if SearchFilters gets promoted to a domain model
-- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation — semantically incorrect; revisit when the error model gets a review pass.
-Also affects DeleteProfileUseCase's active-profile rejection.
-See Next Steps #4.
+- AppError has no ValidationError case; CreateProfileUseCase and UpdateProfileUseCase use LocalStorageError(IllegalArgumentException) for blank name validation.
+See Next Steps #4 — now also relevant to getEpisodeById()'s AppError.Unknown not-found case (Session 27).
 - StartPlaybackUseCase uses a fully qualified AppError reference inline;
   tidy to a top-level import if preferred
 - HomeViewModel.removeItem() has no failure feedback path — deliberately
-  deferred (Session 16)
+  deferred
-- HomeViewModel.kt has a fully-qualified kotlinx.coroutines.Job
-  reference inline instead of a top-level import (Session 16)
 - SearchScreen.kt uses fully-qualified
   `androidx.compose.foundation.text.KeyboardActions`/`KeyboardOptions`
-  inline rather than top-level imports (possible import-name collision, unverified against the exact Compose BOM version).
+  inline rather than top-level imports.
 Revisit once confirmed safe.
 - `DropdownField<T>` in SettingsScreen.kt is a `TextButton` +
   `DropdownMenu`, not Material 3's `ExposedDropdownMenuBox`.
 Functional;
   revisit only if visual polish becomes a priority.
 - No language list/picker exists — free-text BCP-47 code entry fields
   only.
-Revisit if a proper picker becomes worth building.
 - `PlaybackRepositoryImpl`'s `markAsCompleted()` block has inconsistent
   indentation — cosmetic only.
 - `ExoPlayer.duration` can report `C.TIME_UNSET` before a stream has
   buffered enough to know its length; stored as-is currently.
-Needs handling once Next Steps #5 is scoped.
-- `MediaCache`'s 7-day TTL is a starting assumption (Session 25), not
-  derived from a specific requirement.
-Revisit if staleness complaints arise once real metadata providers exist.
+- `MediaCache`'s 7-day TTL is a starting assumption, not derived from a specific requirement.
-- `HomeUiState.resumeError` is not scoped per-row (Session 25) — see
-  Known Limitations.
+- **NEW (Session 27):** `SearchViewModel.kt`, `SearchScreen.kt`,
+  `MediaCache.kt` all still have doc-comment-only references to `PendingPlaybackHolder`, which was deleted this session.
+No functional impact; punted to next session for cleanup (see Next Steps #3).
+- **NEW (Session 27):** `R.string.home_resolving_media` and
+  `R.string.home_resume_error` are now unused (the UI states that read them were removed when Home stopped resolving Media before navigating).
+Left in place, same handling as `search_tv_show_unsupported`.
+- **NEW (Session 27):** `getEpisodeById()`'s not-found path reuses
+  `AppError.Unknown` — not semantically ideal (see Next Steps #4), but consistent with `Unknown` already being this codebase's catch-all.
-- **NEW (Session 26):** `SearchUiState.activeProfileId` is dead state —
+- **CARRIED (Session 26):** `SearchUiState.activeProfileId` is dead
-  SearchScreen no longer reads it.
-Left in place per Dia's explicit Session 26 call; revisit near project end if still unused.
+  state.
+Left in place per Dia's explicit call; revisit near project end if still un
-- **NEW (Session 26):** `search_tv_show_unsupported` string resource is
-  now unused (its UI usage was removed when SearchResultRow's isPlayable split was deleted).
-Left in place with an inline XML comment flagging it; low-priority cleanup.
-- **NEW (Session 26):** `Media.id` for a `SearchResult` tapped in Search vs. the `Media` re-fetched by `DetailsViewModel` via `GetMediaByIdUseCase` are assumed to always resolve to the same `mediaId` round-trip cleanly as a String.
-Not verified with an automated test (none exist in this repo) — worth keeping in mind if odd "media not found" reports ever surface from Details specifically.

-At the end of the next session, update currentsprint.md (full file, in a code block, chunked into sequential pastes if it's likely to exceed ~450-500 lines) and verify it directly against raw.githubusercontent.com/diaviloai/Onedebrid/main/currentsprint.md before treating the session as closed — and do not treat any session as closed without an actual green CI result for whatever was last pushed, verified via the direct run/job URL if the Actions API is rate-limited.